continuouspipe/continuouspipe/documentation/content/configuration/tasks-deploy.md

 ## Replicas and Redundancy

 {{< note title="Note" >}}
-For background, a pod comprises a Kubernetes service and container(s).
-A replica is copy of a pod running on a different node, where a node is a worker machine within a cluster.
+A replica is copy of a service (as defined in your `docker-compose.yml` file) running in the cluster.
 {{< /note >}}

-By default a pod is configured to have a single replica.
-You may want to provide redundancy for a pod across multiple nodes to make your application more resilient.
+By default a service is configured to have a single replica.
+You may want to provide redundancy for a service across multiple nodes to make your application more resilient.
 This can be done by increasing the number of replicas:

 ``` yaml
 specification: